Bushra1216/End-to-End-HR-Management-Training-Data-Analysis/README.md

 Across all training programs, employees demonstrated measurable improvement.
 Overall, 22% employee successfully passed the training and received a certificate.
 And the remaining 78%, who are denoted as "Not Passed' are not all the same; among them, 30% completed the training (some of them got certificates), 25% are in ongoing training, and 23% failed.
 Employees made the most progress in **Customer Service** and **Communication Skills** program.
-Though, employees are more engaged in **Project Management**(an ongoing training as well).
+Though, employees are more engaged in **Project Management**(year-long training as well).
 Here, their performance improved by 37%.
 In **Excel – Basic To Advanced**, participants showed the lowest improvement at 27%.
-While employees provided an average feedback score of 4.3 for this training, similar to other programs like Technical Skills and Project Management, this disparity suggests a need to review the training duration and the effectiveness of trainers. <br>
+While employees provided an average feedback score of 4.3 for this training, similar to other programs like Technical Skills and Project Management, suggesting a need to review the duration and trainer effectiveness. <br>

 Strongest improvements observed (Pre-Test Score vs. Post-Test Score):
 -	Customer Service (+23pp)